pankona/balloon/docsrc/modules.md

 * balloon
   * Spawned by factory.
-  * Balloons will be crashed by tapping or dragging
+  * Balloons will be bursted by tapping or dragging
-  * Crashing balloon will send a Crash event
+  * Bursting balloon will send a Bust event
   * Balloons will send RunAway event by disappearing from screen
   * Run away of balloon will send a RunAway event

 * scorer
-  * Increase/decrease user's score by receiving Crash/RunAway event
+  * Increase/decrease user's score by receiving Burst/RunAway event

 ## events